 Another example is Tobit 11:7-8 where Raphael tells Tobias to rub his father’s (Tobit) eyes with the gall of a fish in order to remove his blindness.

 When Jesus healed a blind man, “he spat on the ground and made mud with the saliva and spread the mud on the man’s eyes, saying to him, ‘Go, wash in the Pool of Siloam’” (Jn 9:6).
 Why did Jesus do that?
 Wasn’t this also magic?
 He could much more easily have touched the man’s eyes or just healed with a word; besides, putting spittle and mud on a man’s face is so unhygienic!
-Yuk!
+(Yuk!
+Where are my antibacterial wipes?)
 Is this very much different in nature to what Tobias did with the fish?

 Or what about the paralysed man at the Pool of Bethzatha/Bethesda?
 Many sick people lay there in the hope of being cured – all they had to do was step into the water as soon as it stirred.
 Problem was, only the first person in the water would be healed.
 The Authorised Version and New King James Version use the Textus Receptus Greek text and this text tells us that an angel came and stirred the water.
 I’m sure that if this narrative was in one of the books of the Apocrypha, Protestants would label it as superstitious paganism or magic or similar, and would reject the whole book on that account.

-(10) Finally, some Protestants say that the apocrypha aren’t scripture because they “feel different” when they read them.
+(10) Finally, some Protestants say that the apocrypha aren’t scripture because they “feel different” when they read them (but I’m not arguing that they are).
 But what kind of argument is that?
 What have our feelings got to do with determining whether or not a text is scripture?
 I must admit, whenever I read Philemon I wonder why it is in the bible; but the judgment is not mine to make, it belongs to the Church – and the Church has recognised that Philemon is inspired scripture, so who amI to question?
 There are other books in the Apocrypha that I love to read for various reasons.
-Sirach is excellent and has so much practical wisdom; if it comes to feeling whether a book is scripture or not, I have to say that Sirach certainly “feels” like scripture.
-I also love 2 Maccabees – it has some very exciting passages showing supernatural deliverance e.g. 3:22-28; and the courage and perseverance of the martyrs in 6:18-7:42 are so inspiring and encouraging.
+Sirach is excellent and has so much practical wisdom; if it comes to feeling whether a book is scripture or not, I have to say that Sirach certainly feels like scripture.
+I also love 2 Maccabees – it has some very exciting passages showing supernatural deliverance (e.g. 3:22-28); and the courage and perseverance of the martyrs in 6:18-7:42 are so inspiring and encouraging.
 Conversely when I read parts of Zechariah or some of the Minor Prophets, for example, I can make neither head nor tail of what I’m reading, and I don’t get the same “feeling”.
 And what am I supposed to do with Revelation?
-But thank God – he has shown the Church which books are to be included in the canon, and whether we feel they are inspired or not is totally irrelevant.
+But thank God – he has guided the Church as to which books are to be included in the canon; and whether we feel they are inspired or not is totally irrelevant.